Joshua Tree National Park: Wildlife

 More than 250 bird species inhabit or visit the park, including resident desert birds such as the greater roadrunner, cactus wren, northern mockingbird, LeConte's thrasher, verdin, and Gambel's quail.
 About 78 species nest and raise their young within the park.
 Many migrating species spend only a short time feeding and resting at Joshua Tree, mainly in the winter, as the park lies along an inland stretch of the Pacific Flyway.
 Other species descend from their usual habitats in the mountains to escape winter snow.

-Birdwatching spots include fan palm oases, the Barker Dam, and Smith Water Canyon.
-Queen Valley and Lost Horse Valley also provide good birdwatching, with a different range of species due to the lack of water, including the ladder-backed woodpecker and oak titmouse.
 A USGS bird checklist from 2006 contained 239 species in the park.

 Astronomy

-Joshua Tree is a popular observing site in Southern California for amateur astronomy and stargazing, along with nearby Anza-Borrego Desert State Park.
-The park's elevation and dry desert air, along with the relatively stable atmosphere in the region, often make for excellent seeing conditions.
+Joshua Tree is a popular observing site in Southern California for amateur astronomy and stargazing.

 The park is well known for its naturally dark night skies, which are far away from and largely free of the light pollution typical in urban areas.
 In 2017, the International Dark-Sky Association designated Joshua Tree a Dark Sky Park.

-On clear nights around new moon, the sky darkness of Joshua Tree is rated a class 2–4 on the Bortle scale.
-This ranges from an "average dark sky" (class 2) in the easternmost region of the park to a sky quality typical of a rural/suburban transition (class 4) in the western regions near Palm Springs.
-In the easternmost regions of the park, visitors with optimal vision can expect to see the Andromeda (M31) and Triangulum (M33) galaxies with unaided eyes.
-The central Milky Way appears highly structured to the naked eye from this site, and zodiacal light appears as a faint yellowish glow when visible.
-In the western regions of the park, the Andromeda Galaxy is still visible, and only the brightest structures around the Galactic Center of the Milky Way can be distinguished; zodiacal light is visible halfway to the zenith.